 2. You have been invited to a town hall held by leaders in your community to talk about the sex trafficking in Atlanta.
 Community leaders ask you for a plan of action to address the crisis.
 What is your plan of action?
 Why is it important to address the challenges of women and girls, especially black women and girls, in our community?

 Historically Black Colleges and Universities (HBCUs) have the distinction of affording African American students the opportunity to pursue higher education when virtually no other colleges in the United States would.
 Given the 21st century African American students now have the option to attend whichever college/university for which they meet admissions requirements, why do you believe HBCUs remain essential to preparing African American students for success?

-Applicants are strongly encouraged to attend a Skills Development Workshop presented by Rho Zeta Omega Chapter scheduled for Saturday, March 2, 2019.
-Those who plan to attend must RSVP at email@example.com with your name and cell phone number no later than February 25, 2019.
-Workshop time and location with be announced in February.
+Applicants are strongly encouraged to attend a Skills Development Workshop presented by Rho Zeta Omega Chapter scheduled for Saturday, February 1, 2020.
+Those who plan to attend must RSVP at email@example.com with your name and cell phone number no later than Saturday, January 25, 2020.
+More information on the workshop along with the time and location will be announced on our website in mid-December.

 Gloria Nichols Angela Sumbry

 President, The PEARL Foundation, Inc. President, Alpha Kappa Alpha Sorority, Inc.